abouthugo/100day/README.md

 ### Day 6: More CSS figures

-**Progress:** Today I felt like taking some inpiration from dribbble and try to mimic some design.
+**Progress:** Today I felt like taking some inspiration from dribbble and try to mimic some design.
 I decided it was time to try creating new shapes other than circles in css so I decided to do a coffee cup.

 **Thoughts:** Every day gets harder to make some time for this challenge.
-I fear that once the break is over I won't be able to committ to it :worried:
+I fear that once the break is over I won't be able to commit to it :worried:

 Link to work: [starbucks coffee cup](day6/index.html)
 Demo: ![demo](/day6/demo.png)

 ### Day 7: Gatsby, React, CSS Modules, & Video

-**Progress:** I've gotta say that today was both challenging and hihghly productive.
+**Progress:** I've gotta say that today was both challenging and highly productive.
 I've been wanting to put a web page together to showcase my work but I always had difficulty finding the best tools that will allow me to use React and the hosting wouldn't cost me much.
 Thanks to Gatsby.js I'm able to create a fast static site on React, and thanks to Netlify I'm able to share it with the world with \$0 cost.
 I didn't finish the entire site, I'll keep adding more stuff incrementally here and there but I'm proud of how much I got done today.
 The site is still not responsive tho :cold_sweat:, that will be my next move.

 **Thoughts:** The more I learn about Gatsby and all the buzz about serverless sites, the more I get curious about its capabilities and limitations.
 I'm thinking of coming up with more projects that use Gatsby and this new serverless infrastructure to see how it performs.